khomsun2013/SimpleDatabase/README.md

 Simple Database (https://thumbtack.com)

-Your task is create a very simple in-memory database, which has a very limited command set.
+This task is create a very simple in-memory database, which has a very limited command set.
-Please code your solution in one of the following languages: Python, PHP, JavaScript, Ruby, Perl, Java, C++ or C.
-This problem should take you anywhere from 30 to 90 minutes.
 All of the commands are going to be fed to you one line at a time via stdin, and your job is to process the commands and to perform whatever operation the command dictates.

 Data commands